LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 Average Time (sample size 2000): 5.83037 ms
 ```

 If you want to get the the runtime of every execution rather than just the average, running **RunDriver.sh** with `-t <number of times to run>` will call the Driver `<number of times to run>` times and print only the runtimes.
-For example, you could concatenate the runtime of every execution of the above test into a file and then average those results like this:
+For example, you could concatenate the runtime of every execution from the above test into a file and then average those results like this:
 ```
 > ./RunDriver.sh -t 2000 -a priority-queue -g worse-case -n 100 > results.txt
 > awk '{sum+=$1} END {print sum/NR}' results.txt